 In addition, we are developing a system of social contract.
 We help people with low incomes cope with financial problems by fulfilling the conditions of a social adaptation program.
 The amount of payments under the contract is from five to 20 thousand rubles per month.
 An alternative is a one-time payment of up to 240 thousand rubles.
 In most cases, the residents of the region start their own business with these funds or acquire subsidiary plots.
 So, over the year we managed to increase the number of social contracts concluded by 2,5 times.
 Speaking generally, thanks to these and other support measures, we were able to halve the number of people living in the region below the poverty line.
 Of course, we will continue this work.

-I think it is worth noting one more important direction - this is improving communication between the authorities and the residents of the region.
-We began to cooperate more actively in resolving many issues.
-This is helped by new channels of interaction.
-Today, any resident of the region can talk about the problem of his concern in social networks and get full feedback.
-All messages are mandatory for consideration by executive authorities and local self-government.
-This form of communication has already been appreciated by the Sakhalin people and the Kuril people, they actively use these resources.
+I think it is worth noting another important area - the improvement of communication between the authorities and the inhabitants of the region.
+We began to cooperate more actively on solving many issues.
+New channels of interaction help this.
+Today, any resident of the region can talk about the problem of concern to him in social networks and get full feedback.
+All messages are obligatory for consideration by executive authorities and local self-government bodies.
+Sakhalin and Kuril residents have already appreciated this form of communication, they actively use these resources.

 - You are making big changes in the structure of government.
 Why did you decide to introduce KPI for officials?
 Will personnel shifts follow?

-- The introduction of KPI, or key performance indicators, is a very important step in improving the work of the regional government.
-We are raising the demands on the work of island officials.
-This is necessary in order to bring life in the Sakhalin Oblast to a fundamentally new level and increase confidence in the authorities.
+- The introduction of KPIs, or key performance indicators, is a very important step to improve the work of the regional government.
+We are raising the requirements for the work of the island officials.
+This is necessary in order to bring life in the Sakhalin Region to a fundamentally new level and increase trust in the authorities.

 People should live in comfortable housing, drive along asphalt roads, and receive quality medical and educational services.
 It is necessary to create a comfortable urban environment, favorable environmental conditions, attractive conditions for investors.
 All this takes into account new performance indicators.
 We have approved them and will not change them in order to enter someone else's position.
 We do not need managers who can not cope with their work.Leaders will be responsible for the fulfillment of their tasks.
 That is, the income level of officials in 2020 will depend on how successfully they cope with the increased requirements.